Benedict Andrews

-Benedict Andrews is an Australian theatre and film director, based in Reykjavík.
+Benedict Andrews (born 1972) is an Australian theatre and film director, based in Reykjavík.
 Born in Adelaide in 1972, he was educated at Flinders University Drama Centre.
-His first feature film Una (an adaption of Blackbird by David Harrower) was released in 2016.
+His first feature film Una (an adaptation of Blackbird by David Harrower) was released in 2016.

 Theatre

 Andrews has directed for theatres in both Australia and Europe.
 He is known for his versions of works by Shakespeare, Anton Chekhov, Jean Genet, and Tennessee Williams, as well as his stagings of contemporary writers such as David Harrower, Martin Crimp, Marius von Mayenburg, Caryl Churchill and Sarah Kane.

 His marathon Shakespeare cycle, The War of the Roses (Sydney Theatre Company, 2009) which was a part of the 2009 Sydney and Perth festivals, received six Helpmann Awards in 2012 including Best Play and Best Direction of a Play, as well as five Sydney Theatre Awards for Best Direction and Best Mainstage Production.
 The two-night eight-hour production of The War of the Roses incorporates all eight War of the Roses Shakespearean plays in name but largely cut out the Henrys, making it in large part a combination of both Richard II and Richard III.
 The first night consisted of Richard II, Henry IV and Henry V. The second consisted of Henry VI and Richard III.
 The production was also memorable for having his two female leads, Cate Blanchett and Pamela Rabe, play Richard II and Richard III, respectively, while still dressing in modern gender-neutral clothing.

 Andrews has been a regular guest at London's Young Vic, Sydney Theatre Company (STC) and Belvoir St Theatre in Sydney, the Schaubühne am Lehniner Platz in Berlin, and the National Theatre of Iceland in Reykjavik.
 Key productions include his production of Chekhov's Three Sisters which won the Critics Theatre Award in 2012 for Best Director, Groß und Klein (STC, 2011) for which Andrews received the 2011 Helpmann Best Director award for the third time and which toured to Théâtre de la Ville (Paris), The Barbican (London), the Wiener Festwochen (Vienna) and the Ruhrfestspiele (Recklinghausen).

-His production of Tennessee Williams' A Streetcar Named Desire (with Gillian Anderson and Ben Foster) at London's Young Vic will open at St. Ann's Warehouse, New York City, in April 2016.
+His production of Tennessee Williams' A Streetcar Named Desire (with Gillian Anderson and Ben Foster) at London's Young Vic opened at St. Ann's Warehouse, New York City, in April 2016.
 His STC production of Jean Genet's The Maids (with Cate Blanchett, Elizabeth Debicki and Isabelle Huppert) was played as part of the 2014 Lincoln Center Festival in New York City.